promodeagro/promodeagro-notes/missionstatement.md

 ## Execution

-Start with 1 land and apply the biodynamic ecosystem and establish digital ecosystem to optimize the outcome and create a ecomically viable system and scale it up.Initially focus on export products.
+Start with 1 land and apply the biodynamic ecosystem and establish digital ecosystem to optimize the outcome and create a ecomically viable system and scale it up.Initially focus on low risk creepers.

-Next tap the regional(Bengali) food market and focus on creepers that is low risk and hig demand.
+Develop a sustainable live stock ecosystem.

+Next tap the export market.

 Esatblish the E2E digital ecosystem to scale this up.

 Example Canvas:

 ![alt text](image-1.png)